 Even if the exploration programs of the Corporation are successful, some factors out of the Corporation's control may affect the marketing of the minerals found.
-World-wide supply and demand for metals determines metal prices which are affected by many factors including international, economic and political trends, inflation expectations, exchange rate fluctuations, interest rates, global and regional consumption levels, speculative activities, worldwide production levels and recently the COVID-19 pandemic.
+World-wide supply and demand for metals determines metal prices which are affected by many factors including international, economic and political trends, inflation expectations, exchange rate fluctuations, interest rates, global and regional consumption levels, speculative activities and worldwide production levels.
 The effects of these factors cannot be precisely predicted.